>>> Annual Project Summary ARCHIVES 2001-2009 <<<

 Founded as a non-proﬁt organization in 1986 by John Stokes, The Tracking Project (TTP) in Corrales, New Mexico has worked with community educators and Native elders from around the world to design a series of teachings which connect individuals directly to the natural world.
 Our programs of natural and cultural awareness include a wide range of skills — from traditional tracking and survival skills to music, storytelling, dance, peacemaking and martial arts training.
 The name Arts of Life was chosen to describe these programs which emphasize indigenous knowledge, the lessons of Nature and the power of art.

 Our special thanks to the Aurora Foundation, the Frances V.R.
-Seebe Charitable Trust, the Attias Family Foundation, the John Densmore Living Trust, StrataScale, The Edward & Verna Gerbic Family Foundation, the Ward & Eis Gallery, the Creare Fund of the Tides Foundation, and the many individual contributors who have made these programs possible.
+Seebe Charitable Trust, the Attias Family Foundation, the John Densmore Living Trust, Raging Wire, the Edward & Verna Gerbic Family Foundation, the Ward & Eis Gallery, the Creare Fund of the Tides Foundation, and the many individual contributors who have made these Projects in the past year possible.

 Projects in the past year included:

 * Nurturing the Roots: an international community mentor project.
-We continued to expand our mentor network through our Mentor Outreach Initiative 2005- 2011 to communities in Brazil, the Hawaiian islands and the islands of French Polynesia.
-In February, June and October members of our team traveled to the Hawaiian Islands for meetings and outings with Brother Noland Conjugacion and members of The Tracking Project – Hawaiian Inside (TTPHI / NTR), a mentor program for young Hawaiians.
-In April, we traveled to Florianopolis, Santa Catarina, Brazil for a tracking course ; in October, we joined our friends at University of Peace (UNIPAZ) in Brasília for a class focusing on Tracking the Roots of Peace.
-In February we visited our friends on Huahine in the South Pacific and continued our cultural exchange with the community.
+We continued to expand our mentor network through our Global Mentor Outreach Initiative 2005- 2012 to communities in Brazil, the Hawaiian islands and the islands of French Polynesia.
+In February members of our team traveled to O‘ahu for meetings with the members of our Hawaiian mentor circle.
+In February we also spent two weeks on Huahine with friends from the Tahitian community.
+In April, we traveled to Florianopolis, Santa Catarina, Brazil for a special tracking course for educators at Instituto Çarakura.
+In May, we held the first year of NTR / New Mexico, a new three year community mentor training for 24 participants.
+In October, we joined our friends at the Univerisity of Peace (UNIPAZ) in Brasília for a special youth Formação, as well as a public tracking course focusing on Tracking the Roots of Peace.

 * Summer Skills camps.
-We continued to host our summer youth tracking and awareness camps in New Mexico: our sixteenth annual Dreamtracking camp for girls, ages 10 -16; the twenty-fifth year of Hawkeye Training, our tracking/awareness camp for boys 12-18; and Hawkeye Scout, our invitational advanced skills camp, which was held for the thirteenth year.
+We continued to host our summer youth tracking and awareness camps in New Mexico: our seventeenth annual Dreamtracking camp for girls, ages 10 -16; the twenty-sixth year of Hawkeye Training, our tracking/awareness camp for boys 12-18; and Hawkeye Scout, our invitational advanced skills camp, which was held for the fourteenth year.

 * Bujinkan Budo Taijutsu.
-We offered two sessions of Arnis training to the higher level students ( 7 ups) at the Rio Rancho Bujinkan dojo for the fourth year in a row.
+We offered two sessions of Arnis training to the higher level students ( 7 ups) at the Rio Rancho Bujinkan dojo for the fifth year in a row.

 * Teaching resources/ products.
 We continued to generate our array of resource products which now includes: the Thanksgiving Address booklets; Thanksgiving Address notecards; two posters — Animal Tracks of the Southwest and Animal Tracks of Brasil — and our workout DVD, Secrets of Natural Movement.